Project 1: Genome Assembly

 .out() notation.
 For example, if you have a process called `FASTQC`, you can access the output of the process using `FASTQC.out()`.
 If you have named different outputs, you refer to them by the named defined in the `emit` block of the process.
 For example, if you have a process called `FASTQC` that emits two different output channels called `html` and `zip`, you can access them using `FASTQC.out.html` and `FASTQC.out.zip`.

-If you complete this successfully, you should have a working pipeline that should run last week’s tasks as well as the steps from this week that will assemble the reads, polish the assembly with the long reads, align the short reads to the long read polished assembly, and use the short reads to further polish the assembly.
+If you complete this successfully, you should have a working pipeline that should run last week’s tasks as well as the steps from this week that will assemble the reads, align the short reads to the assembly, sort the alignments, and use the short reads to polish the assembly.

-Before you run the pipeline, please complete the next section.
+Before you run the pipeline, please complete the following section.

 Use the report and the list of SCC resources to give each process an appropriate label